Cynthia2233545/AR-VAR/README.md

 └── ...
 ```
 ## Model Zoo & Pre-trained Weights
 AR-VAR is built upon the **VAR (Visual Autoregressive Modeling)** framework.
-For faster model convergence and better performance (especially for low-data scenarios), **you can optionally use the official pre-trained VAR weights** to initialize the base model.
+For faster model convergence, **you can optionally use the official pre-trained VAR weights** to initialize the base model.

 ### 1. Pre-trained Weight Details
 Please download the required pre-trained weights from the official VAR HuggingFace Repository.